 Elevated CO2 concentrations have been found to have a fertilising effect on the growth of juvenile liana stems and leaf biomass of both temperate and tropical liana species (Belote et al., 2004; Condon et al., 1992; Granados and Körner, 2002; Hättenschwiler and Körner, 2003; Körner and Arnone, 1992; Marvin et al., 2015; Mohan et al., 2006; Zotz et al., 2006).
-For example, Hättenschwiler and Körner (2003) found that liana stems grown in elevated CO2 were up to 137% longer and increased two-fold in biomass compared to those grown in ambient conditions.
-Mohan et al. (2006) reported a similar result in field conditions and found that average annual growth of lianas in elevated CO2 was 149% greater than in ambient conditions.
+For example, Hättenschwiler and Körner (2003) found that liana stems grown in elevated CO2 conditions were up to 137% longer and increased two-fold in biomass compared to those grown in ambient conditions.
+Mohan et al. (2006) reported a similar result in field conditions and found that average annual growth of lianas in elevated atmospheric CO2 was 149% greater than in ambient conditions.
 Additionally, growth chamber studies have indicated that there may be an interaction effect between CO2 fertilisation and light (Granados and Körner, 2002; Zotz et al., 2006).
-These studies showed that growth of tropical liana saplings was greatest in low-light conditions, similar to those found the forest understory (Granados and Körner, 2002; Marvin et al., 2015), with liana stems in elevated CO2 and low light conditions growing up to 60% longer compared to those grown in ambient conditions (Granados and Körner, 2002).
-Similarly, temperate lianas seedlings exposed to elevated CO2 were also capable of faster growth rates than co-occurring trees and were more likely to reach the forest canopy (Zotz et al., 2006).
+These studies showed that growth of tropical liana saplings was greatest in low-light conditions, similar to those found the forest understory (Granados and Körner, 2002; Marvin et al., 2015), with liana stems in elevated atmospheric CO2 and low light conditions growing up to 60% longer compared to those grown in ambient conditions (Granados and Körner, 2002).
+Similarly, temperate lianas seedlings exposed to elevated atmospheric CO2 were also capable of faster growth rates than co-occurring trees and were more likely to reach the forest canopy (Zotz et al., 2006).

 Though the above indicates that liana saplings and seedlings seem to positively respond to CO2 enrichment, it is still unclear whether lianas respond more strongly to elevated conditions compared to trees and whether this may therefore be the dominant driver of liana proliferation in parts of the world.
 For example, in a growth chamber study, Marvin et al. (2015) compared the growth of seedlings of 12 tropical liana species to that of 10 tropical tree species.
 This study found that, although growth of lianas increased under elevated CO2 conditions, there was no difference in the average response between liana and tree seedlings.